ShotaMiyazaki94/microjax/README.md

 ## ⚠️ Known Limitations

 - Triple-lens hexadecapole/ghost-image test is not yet implemented: triple-lens calculations fall back to full contour integration everywhere, which can be substantially slower.
+- Finite-source magnification trades memory/runtime for accuracy through resolution parameters; tune these settings to match your GPU's available memory and throughput.
-- GPU tests are opt-in.
-If `MICROJAX_GPU_TESTS=1` is set and JAX detects a CUDA GPU, tests marked `gpu` run; otherwise they are skipped.
+- GPU tests are opt-in; run them explicitly with `pytest -m gpu`.
+If JAX cannot see a CUDA GPU, those tests are skipped.
 - For numerical stability and agreement across libraries, enable 64-bit precision in JAX (`jax_enable_x64=True`).

 ## 📚 References